AnnabelleGillet/Tucker-experiments/README.md

 ## Reference
 To cite this work, please use the following reference:

+GILLET, Annabelle, LECLERCQ, Éric, et SAUTOT, Lucile.
+A Guide to the Tucker Tensor Decomposition for Data Mining: Exploratory Analysis, Clustering and Classification.
+In : Transactions on Large-Scale Data-and Knowledge-Centered Systems LIV: Special Issue on Data Management-Principles, Technologies, and Applications.
+Berlin, Heidelberg : Springer Berlin Heidelberg, 2023. p.
+56-88.

 GILLET, Annabelle, LECLERCQ, Eric, et SAUTOT, Lucile.
 The Tucker tensor decomposition for data analysis: capabilities and advantages.
 In : 38ème Conférence sur la Gestion de Données (BDA).
 2022.